 (This article contains spoilers for season 4, episode 5 of The Crown)

 Michael Fagan: the Buckingham Palace intruder

 Episode 5 opens with global news reports of a shocking break-in at the palace: an intruder had climbed over a fence and into the palace grounds, before scaling a drainpipe and entering the royal quarters.
-There, the man had a “uninvited, unannounced” audience with the Queen, said reporters.
+There, the man had a “uninvited, unannounced” audience with Queen Elizabeth II, said reporters.

 What’s the real history behind the Buckingham Palace intruder?
 On the morning of 9 July 1982, 31-year-old painter and decorator Michael Fagan broke into Buckingham Palace and made his way to the Queen’s bedroom.
 It was one of the biggest royal security breaches of the 20th century.

 But while there are certainly elements of truth in The Crown’s retelling of the saga, much of what happens in the episode is embellished.
 There was no drawn-out conversation between Fagan and the Queen at her bedside, and certainly no discussion of Margaret Thatcher’s policies.
 In reality, Fagan’s encounter with the Queen was over before it began.
 “She went past me and ran out of the room; her little bare feet running across the floor… Her nightie was one of those Liberty prints and it was down to her knees,” said Fagan in a 2012 interview with The Independent.

 - Historian Sarah Gristwood reviews The Crown season 4: “We’ve reached the issue of how fiction influences opinion in the real world”

 The Queen attracted the attention of a maid, and together they ushered Fagan into the pantry on the pretext of supplying him with a cigarette.
 Police finally arrived and removed Fagan, who then spent more than three months at the top-security Park Lane psychiatric hospital in Liverpool.